melezhik/sparrow/papers/CI/README.md

 # building up test harness

-As we need to ensure that app is running correctly after get deployed we need some integration testing for it.
+As we need to ensure that app is running correctly after being deployed we have to add  some integration tests for it.
 With sparrow it is as simple as writing a few lines of code:

     git init # let's keep test suite case under git